ahmadseleem/ViMacs/README.md

 #### - Our Focus Here:
 - Use Emacs as cool and easy as used vim.
 - Get the best out Evil-mode.
-- Fix defaults bugs to get it ready as used to use Vim.
+- Fix defaults bugs to get it ready as used to be in Vim.
 - Beatifull Emacs.
 - To polish some few modes of Emacs for development purposes.